Export opportunities for Australian vegetable growers

 In addition to a coordinated marketing approach, Ms Germano believes it’s imperative that Australia seeks to establish new trade arrangements, including a reduction in technical barriers, so as to capture export opportunities and mitigate risks.

-"There’s been a real push for more international trade in recent years, at both the government and industry level, but there’s always more that could be done.
+"There’s been a real push for more international trade at both government and industry level, but there’s always more that could be done.
 Opening up more opportunities via trade agreements and reducing technical barriers to entry will be necessary for Australia’s vegetable sector to realise its full potential.
 Industry also has a key role to play particularly in forging and maintaining good business relationships that are based on trust and mutual benefit.
 Building closer ties with importers helps to mitigate risks associated with global transactions and smooth out supply challenges such as fluctuations with the foreign exchange rate and changes to the operating environment.

 Overall, Ms Germano says a long term export strategy must fit into the goals of farm businesses and, more broadly, Australia’s agricultural sector.